mkamenet3/Stat679/hw2/readme.md

 ###Data Acquisition
 Data was downloaded from \url{https://github.com/UWMadison-computingtools/coursedata}.
 The repo was cloned and then files extracted using ```cp *.csv```.
 The .csv files for the assignment now reside in the **data** folder here for hw2.
 There should be two .csv files: $energy.csv$ and $waterTemperature.csv$.

-All scripts should be run from the main **hw2** directory.
+Calling the script from the command line, user should be in the **hw2** directory.
+The particular script can also be run in conjunction with the call to code at the bottom.
 If this repo is cloned, all folder structures will remain intact to enable the user to run the code as instructed here.

 ###The Build